aguang/website/_posts/2018-02-28-travis-ci-for-python-and-r.md

   <figcaption>The literal face and hand motions I've made when my Travis-CI builds finally passed.</figcaption>
 </figure>

-It's also more importantly a good indicator for others that your code is probably not be a hot mess and a half.
+It's also more importantly a good indicator for others that your code is probably not a hot mess and a half.
 However, it was the bane of my existence for a good 6 months while I was in the last stretch of my PhD.
 I spent more time debugging Travis than actually working on my code. ([transmissim](https://github.com/aguang/transmissim), simulations for HIV epidemics that include intra-host evolution) This is probably because I jumped into the deep end with code that relied on python, R, *and* C++ packages and pre-compiled binaries.
 Based on my lab's experience with Travis though, I also do think that as your project scales up, and as Travis continues to make changes that it can cause quite a lot of errors that are a pain to debug.

 There's a lot of good guides on setting up Travis for a single language, and in my experience it isn't too rough.
 So here I'll just add to the mix some of my experiences with trying to set up Travis for multiple languages, in particular python and R, and subsequent debugging in Docker.
 Multiple language support for Travis probably isn't going to happen any time soon according to [this open issue](https://github.com/travis-ci/travis-ci/issues/4090) but it's obviously still possible, just a little more involved.